 But, back to the Social Security number …

 Where can a Canadian get a U.S. Social Security number?
 What is the fastest way?

-Canadians desiring a U.S. Social Security number can apply from “inside Canada” (at a U.S. consulate) or from “outside Canada” (by going to the USA).
+Until September 29, 2017 Canadians desiring a U.S. Social Security number could apply from “inside Canada” (at a U.S. consulate).
+It is no longer possible to obtain Social Security services from a U.S. Consulate or the U.S. Embassy in Canada.
+Americans abroad are now required to apply for a U.S. Social Security number from “outside Canada” (by going to the USA).

 The fastest way for a Canadian to get a U.S. Social Security number is going to the USA!